Long Island Domestic Violence Lawyer

-Speak with a Qualified Nassau County Domestic Violence Attorney
+Speak with a Qualified Nassau County Family Law Attorney

-If you have been abused or mistreated, a Long Island family law attorney
+If you have been abused or mistreated, a Long Island family attorney can

-can ask for an order of protection requiring your abuser from harassing
+ask for an order of protection requiring your abuser from harassing or

-or assaulting you under penalty of arrest.
-You even have the option of
+assaulting you under penalty of arrest.
+You even have the option of asking

-asking a Family Court for an order of protection which is a civil court
+a Family Court for an order of protection which is a civil court and will